lukemurray/data-atom/README.md

   - Only executes the selected text if there is any
 - `CMD`+`ALT`+`R` or 'Data Atom: Toggle Results View' command
   - Toggle results view
+- `CMD`+`CTRL`+`Q`, 'Data Atom: Toggle Query Source' command or the button right of 'Execute' on the toolbar
+  - Toggle the source of the query to execute between the active editor content and Data Atom's own query editor
+  - Allows you to easily work with SQL files in the main editor or quickly execute queries while working in any file type
 - Check the execution time in the right of the status bar

 ##Todo